drexelwireless/dragonradio/README.md

  * Reads radio configuration settings from `config/radio.conf`
  * Read Colosseum configuration settings from `onfig/colosseum_config.ini`
  * Start the competition radio daemon, running it in the foreground.
  * Starts the radio itself.
-Note that the `start` arguments initializes the radio, but the ALOHA-based bootstrap process is initiated by the `--bootstrap` argument.
+Note that the `start` argument initializes the radio, but the ALOHA-based bootstrap process is initiated by the `--bootstrap` argument.

 ## Networking